.

 As Student Success Advisor, how would you define your role within the department?

-As the Student Success Advisor, I collaborate within the Student Affairs team to create co-curricular opportunities for community awareness and action, identity and belonging, and civic engagement, provide students with the tools and platform to build a vibrant and engaged community through student council, student club infrastructure, and residential communities, empower students to problem-solve challenges within their own community, and provide the infrastructure and associated resources to support student health and wellness.
+As the Student Success Advisor, I collaborate within the Student Life team to create co-curricular opportunities for community awareness and action, identity and belonging, and civic engagement, provide students with the tools and platform to build a vibrant and engaged community through student council, student club infrastructure, and residential communities, empower students to problem-solve challenges within their own community, and provide the infrastructure and associated resources to support student health and wellness.
 I also participate in on-call responsibilities, the College governance process, assessing program quality, and contributing to PCA&D’s culture of collaboration, interdepartmental support, open and collegial communication, and transparency.

 Dana Jain